nationalarchives/engineering-handbook/docs/resources/tna-frontend-django.md

 ### Styles

-The CSS and JavaScript are not included in the PyPi package.
+The CSS and JavaScript are not included in the PyPI package.
 You must install them separately.

 Install the `@nationalarchives/frontend` package from npm with `npm install @nationalarchives/frontend`.